Fredf10/starfish_networkReduction_tmp/tasks.md

 * Gravity

 # List of ideas
+* update path manipulations to use `os.path`
+* Make sure logging can be "quiet"
+* Replace printouts with logging
 * (VNC) always able to "cancel" operation in VNC
 * (VNC) Inform about geometry of vessel/how to change this
 * (VNC) Missing As in Hayashi default